Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 ****Invalid hands and invalid files****

-If improper hands are fed into the program, it will print out an error, and exit with a failure.
+If improper hands are fed into the program, it will print out an error to the console, and exit with a failure.

+As a side note, if one wishes to handle invalid hands or change this behavior, one will need to redesign a "project-specific" amount of changes throughout the current program.

+In other words, if one wishes to not have the program exit when the hand validator detects an invalid hand, a few changes to pokerCompare.h and pokerCompare.cpp will be required.
+Such as modifying the function "validateHand" to not exit the program.

+More complex or particular redesigns, such as handling invalid hands, will require changes fitting the larger project's goals.
+As such, this consideration is left for the integrator into their project.

 Furthermore, files used must follow the following pattern: